 If you have any specific issues you would like to discuss in confidence prior to starting college, you can contact the Student Wellbeing Team or the College Chaplain on 01270 613197.

-Current students can access the BeWell site for more information and support on mental health and wellbeing.
+Current students can access the BeWell website for more information and support on mental health and wellbeing.

-Reaseheath College has a Chaplain on campus who is based in the Wellbeing Centre (situated within the Centrepoint Building).
-He is happy to hold discussions on any aspect of faith or morality and is available to all students with any faith or none.
+Reaseheath College has a Chaplain on campus who is based next to The Wellbeing Hub.
+The Chaplain is happy to hold discussions on any aspect of faith or morality and is available to students of all faith and none.
 A weekly faith group is available to all who want to meet others who share their faith or hold different faith values to themselves.
 The Chaplain runs ‘MC Time’ and ‘Rooted’.
 MC Time takes place every Thursday from 12pm until 2pm in the Bield bar where you can meet like minded people with a slice of pizza!
 He also supports many Reaseheath College functions and is happy to offer advice or general support whenever needed.
-A prayer room is available in Centrepoint for use at any time.
+A prayer room is available next to The Wellbeing Hub for use at any time.
 The Chaplin also supports the Christian Union who meet every Wednesday at 12:30pm in the prayer room.

 College Counselling Service

 The College Counselling Service can help with specific problems on a regular basis if you need support.
 Counselling provides a relaxed setting where you can talk freely in a way that is rarely possible with friends or tutors.
 Referrals are made through your Wellbeing Advisor.
-The Student Wellbeing Service can also put you in touch with outside agencies if necessary.
+The Student Wellbeing Service can also refer you to outside agencies if necessary.

 How and when to find us

-- We’re based on the 1st Floor of the Centrepoint Building.
+- We’re based in the Wellbeing Hub on the ground floor of Jodrell Hall.
 This location is fully accessible

 For urgent support

 For urgent medical support: in an emergency, always telephone 999.
 Here are some other additional resources for support: